Sinéad O'Connor: 1990s: I Do Not Want What I Haven't Got and Saturday Night Live protest

+In 1992, O'Connor released her third album, Am I Not Your Girl?, comprising covers of jazz standards and torch songs she had listened to while growing up; the album received mixed-to-poor reviews, and was a commercial disappointment in light of the success of her previous work.
 On 3 October 1992, O'Connor appeared on the American television programme Saturday Night Live (SNL) and staged a protest against the Roman Catholic Church.
 After performing an a cappella rendition of Bob Marley's 1976 song "War" with new lyrics related to child abuse, she tore up a photograph of Pope John Paul II taken from her mother's bedroom wall eight years earlier, said "fight the real enemy", and threw the pieces to the floor.
 A month later, O'Connor said she felt the Catholic Church bore some responsibility for the physical, sexual and emotional abuse she had suffered as a child.
 In describing her actions, she said the church had destroyed "entire races of people", and that Catholic priests had been abusing children for years.
 Her protest took place nine years before John Paul II publicly acknowledged child sexual abuse in the Catholic Church.

 The protest triggered hundreds of complaints from viewers.
-It attracted criticism from institutions including the Anti-Defamation League and the National Ethnic Coalition of Organizations, and celebrities including Catholic Mezzogiorno Italian Americans Joe Pesci, Frank Sinatra and Madonna, who mocked the performance on SNL later that season.
+It attracted criticism from institutions including the Anti-Defamation League and the National Ethnic Coalition of Organizations, and celebrities including Catholic Italian Americans Joe Pesci, Frank Sinatra and Madonna, who mocked the performance on SNL later that season.
 Two weeks after her SNL appearance, O'Connor was booed at the 30th-anniversary tribute concert for Bob Dylan at Madison Square Garden in New York City before Kris Kristofferson came on stage, put his arm around her and offered words of encouragement.
 In her 2021 memoir, Rememberings, O'Connor wrote that she did not regret the protest and that it was more important for her to be a protest singer than a successful pop star.
 Time later named O'Connor the most influential woman of 1992 for her protest.

-1993–2000

 The 1993 soundtrack to the film In the Name of the Father featured O'Connor's "You Made Me the Thief of Your Heart".
 Her more conventional Universal Mother album (1994) spawned two music videos for the first and second singles, "Fire on Babylon" and "Famine", that were nominated for a Grammy Award for Best Short Form Music Video.
 She toured with Lollapalooza in 1995, but dropped out when she became pregnant with her second child.
 In 1997, she released the Gospel Oak EP.

 In 1994, she appeared in A Celebration: The Music of Pete Townshend and The Who, also known as Daltrey Sings Townshend.
 This was a two-night concert at Carnegie Hall produced by Roger Daltrey of the Who in celebration of his 50th birthday.
 A CD and a VHS video of the concert were issued in 1994, followed by a DVD in 1998.